 The Bottom Line

-Choose Oura Ring if sleep and passive recovery are your priority and you want something truly comfortable 24/7.
+Choose Oura Ring 4 if sleep and passive recovery are your priority and you want best-in-class HRV accuracy in a comfortable 24/7 form factor.
 Choose Garmin if you're an active athlete who needs GPS, training metrics, and detailed workout tracking.
 Many serious athletes use both—Oura for sleep, Garmin for training.

 Detailed Reviews

 Best for those who prioritize comfort and discretion.
-The ring form factor is unmatched for sleep tracking, though...
+The ring form factor is ideal for sleep tracking, though the...

 Full reviewGarmin Watches